 In the 20th century, artists continued looking to the high heavens for inspiration.
 Jewish modernist Marc Chagall regularly incorporated angels into his work, citing his lifelong interest in the Old Testament as his muse.
 “I have been fascinated by the Bible since I was very young,” he said.
 “It always seemed to me, and it still does, that the Bible is the greatest source of poetry that has ever existed.
 Since that time, I have been seeking to express this philosophy in life and art.”

-Finally, contemporary artists continue to create angelic works of art.
-From Keith Haring’s expressive line drawings to an ethereal Tracy Emin exhibition, these pieces and projects prove the everlasting power of the spiritual subject.
+Finally, contemporary artists continue to create angelic works of art—though their individual interpretations may vary from the traditional ideal.
+From Keith Haring‘s expressive line drawings to Anselm Kiefer's neo-expressionist Angel series, these pieces and projects prove the everlasting power and inspiration of the celestial subject.